Concordium/concordium-scan/backend-rust/README.md

 Enables limit on the number of concurrent requests send through each connection to the node [env: CCDSCAN_INDEXER_CONFIG_NODE_REQUEST_CONCURRENCY_LIMIT=]
 ```

-The `save` stage (second stage) stores processed blockchain blocks info sequentially in the database.
+The `save` stage (second stage) stores processed blockchain block info sequentially in the database.
-For indexer efficiently, every processing of data that can be done in paralles should be in the `pre-process` stage.
+For indexer efficiency, every data processing that can be done in parallel should be in the `pre-process` stage.
 The `save` stage sequentially processes each block and only includes processing that can not be done in parallel.
 Because of the `save` stage only one instance of the indexer may run at any one time, as data needs to be sequentially inserted into the database.

 ## Database schema setup and migrations